 Get more tips about welcoming a new baby:

 - What to Do when Your Baby Needs to Be Entertained Constantly

 - Are You Balancing Your Children’s Needs Fairly?

 - 5 Maya Angelou Quotes that Can Teach Us about Parenthood

 - Raising a Self Sufficient Child

-Tell me in the comments: What are your biggest struggles and guilty feelings about adding to your family?
+Tell me in the comments: What are your biggest struggles with second child guilt?

 Download Your Feeding and Diaper Tracker